kionell/osu-parsers/README.md

 npm install osu-parsers
 ```

-## Decoding
+## Beatmap decoding

+Beatmap decoder is used to read .osu file and convert it to a plain Beatmap object.
+This decoder is fully synchronous and there is no support for async version right now.
+Note that beatmap decoder will return only parsed beatmap without max combo or mods!

-There are 3 ways to read data through decoders:
+There are 3 ways to read data using this decoders:
 - via file path
 - via string
 - via array of split lines

-By default, beatmap decoding will decode storyboard as well.
-You can turn off this behavior by passing false as the second argument to any of the methods.
-If decoder fails to read your data then it will return default parsed beatmap object.
+By default, beatmap decoder will decode both beatmap and storyboard.
+If don't need to decode storyboard you can disable it by passing false as the second parameter to any of the methods.

 ### Example of beatmap decoding